ivankovnatsky/windows-config/docs/a3w.md

 - Changed from "Windows UEFI mode" to "Other OS"
 - Removed all secure boot keys during initial Linux installation
 - Required for dual-boot compatibility and Linux installation

+## User settings

+- Set firefox as default browser in firefox settings